Joanne Alderson Phillips – Award Winning Garden and Landscape Designer

 - How much experience do you have?
 I have been working as a designer for thirty years now so I like to think I’ve learned a great deal over that time & can work with any brief.

 - Have you won any awards?
-Yes I won a silver medal for my one & only entry at Chelsea Flower Show, together with the BBC peoples choice award, A couple of my gardens have been shortlisted for The Society of Garden Designers annual awards (despite not being a member) & I have won the Best Of Houzz design award for four consecutive years which is extremely flattering.
-I don’t enter competitions as I am so busy with a queue of work.
+Yes I won a silver medal for my one & only entry at Chelsea Flower Show, together with the BBC peoples choice award, A couple of my gardens have been shortlisted for The Society of Garden Designers annual awards (despite not being a member) & I have won the Best Of Houzz design award six times which is extremely flattering.
+I don’t generally enter competitions as I am always so busy with a queue of work.

 - Do you only design big gardens?
-No I design small gardens & courtyards too which are great to do & can be quite a challenge.
+No, providing there is the budget I design small gardens & courtyards too.
+They are great to do & can be quite a challenge as every tiny detail matters even more.

 - If I commissioned you would it be you or one of a team that designed it?
 You would only be working with me.
 I do not have a team of designers as I am probably too much of a control freak!
 Anything that has my name on it has been designed by me.
 I answer the phone, answer emails, draw schemes & meet with clients so it is very much a bespoke & personal service.

 - Do you visit site?
-Yes I do do providing one of my contractors is building your scheme.
-I am always available & will visit as often as required.
+Yes I do do providing one of my preferred contractors is building your scheme.
+I always try to be available.

 - What time scale do you work to?
 I am usually booked up for several months but will always try & visit new clients as soon as possible & then add new schemes to my queue.
 I try to be as flexible as possible to suit clients needs.